German Studies members of staff

 , also Director of 'Routes into Languages North East

-' and Head of School, Franziska Schulz
+' and Head of School, Franziska Schulz-Badger

-, Andrea Wilczynski
+, (former DAAD-Lektorin), Andrea Wilczynski

 , Professor Henrike Lähnemann

-, Dr Carol Fehringer
+, (now in Oxford), Dr Carol Fehringer

 , Sascha Stollhans (DAAD-Sprachassistent 2012/13) and Dr Beate Müller

-(not on the picture: Dr Helen Ferstenberg
+(Head of German); (not on the picture: Dr Helen Ferstenberg

 German Studies at Newcastle is a friendly, middle-sized department, unusual in the wide choice it offers within a Modern Languages degree.
-You will find seven lecturers who are passionate about all aspects of German culture, literature and language from medieval to modern times, including options in Dutch.
+You will find six lecturers who are passionate about all aspects of German culture, literature and language from medieval to modern times, including options in Dutch.

 The years you will spend at Newcastle and on your Year Abroad build on each other.
 The first two years will introduce you to different aspects of German Studies which forms a solid base for your exploration of German student life and work experience in a German-speaking country of your choice.
 You can decide whether to go abroad on a work placement in industry, as an assistant teacher through the British Council, or as an exchange student.
-We have Exchange links with Aachen, Augsburg, Bochum, Halle (Saale), Oldenburg, Rostock, and Tübingen, which offer numerous places for our students at German universities.
+We have Exchange links with Aachen, Augsburg, Bochum, Halle (Saale), Oldenburg, Rostock, Tübingen, and Graz, which offer numerous places for our students at German universities.

 Our Extracurricular Activities give you the opportunity to sample German language and culture outside the classroom.
 The DAAD Lektorin organizes a wide range of activities such as a regular Filmabend, an annual Weihnachtsfeier, or monthly get-togethers of staff and students over a beer at the German Stammtisch.
 In the recent past, students have even produced their own film about German-British cultural encounters in a film workshop!
 And, as you might expect in a town steeped in football culture, there are also football tournaments with pupils from local schools and students from other universities.
 Newcastle's independent Tyneside cinema frequently shows films from German-speaking countries.